exquisite details, expertly captured

-Paul’s images are used by some of the best-known brands in the world and appreciated by collectors across every continent.
+Paul's ultra-high resolution, large format images are used by some of the best-known brands in the world and appreciated by collectors across every continent.

 A multi-award winning British photographer, Paul has travelled to over 60 countries capturing people, landscapes and commercial images for many years.